sc0ttj/component/README.md

 ### Using the `tweenState` module

-The `tweenState` module makes it super easy to do animations that use `requestAnimationFrame` and DOM diffing.
+With `tweenState` it's super easy to do animations that use `requestAnimationFrame` and DOM diffing.

 Using `tweenState()` is much like using `setState()`, except: